nelioasousa/python-study/courses/100_days_of_code/blackjack/README.md

 7. Allow double after split;
 8. Double in 9/10/11 only.

+To change those rules, the user must edit the [cfg.json](./cfg.json) file.

 Fixed rules:
-1. Player's cards are dealt face up (Dealer can see them);
-2. The Dealer only makes his move after the Player ends all their hands;
+1. The Dealer only makes his move after the Player ends all their hands;
-3. Dealer must hit until a total of 17 or higher;
+2. Dealer must hit until a total of 17 or higher;
-4. The Dealer pays 100% of the bets in the winning hands;
+3. The Dealer pays 100% of the bets in the winning hands;
-5. The Dealer returns 50% of the bets in hands that have been surrendered;
+4. The Dealer returns 50% of the bets in hands that have been surrendered;
+5. Cannot double or surrender a Twenty-One hand;
-6. Can't double the bet in a blackjack hand.
+6. When spliting a hand, the same bet of the original hand is placed in the new hand.

 # Planning
 ## Game steps